peterwittek/somoclu/README.md

 Dependencies
 ==
-The only dependency is GCC, albeit other compiler chains might also work.
+The only dependency is GCC, although other compiler chains might also work.

 Distributed systems and single-machine multicore execution is supported through MPI.
 The package was tested with OpenMPI, versions 1.3.2 and 1.6.5 were tested.
 It should also work with other MPI flavours.